wahyusumartha/qiscus-sdk-ios/docs/getting-started.md

 ### Updating a User Profile and Avatar

-After your user account is created, sometimes you may need to update a user information, such as changing user avatar.
+After your user account is created, sometimes you may need to update a user information, such as ging user avatar.
 You can use method `Qiscus.updateProfile()` to make changes to your account.

 ```swift
 Qiscus.updateProfile(username: "Your Name", avatarURL: "https://myimage.com/myNewIma...", onSuccess: {